AimableHonorable/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * Program to print ten lines of numbers from 0 10 14
 * Program to print a straight line
 * Program to print diagonal line to the terminal
+* Program to print square to the terminal